 Xpedition Enterprise, also from Siemens, is one of the more high-end powerful tools.
 Xpedition's main selling point is its multi-discipline integration that provides a collaborative environment between RF, harness, IC packaging, and mechanical.
-Multiple engineers and designers are able to work simultaneously, reducing the total design time.
+Multiple engineers and designers can work simultaneously, reducing the total design time.
 Xpedition also has an autorouter.

 BoardStation is powered by AutoActive Technology to integrate the design flow.
-This combines and autorouter with interactive design editing, allowing the user to utilize only one tool.
-Switching between the autorouter and interactive router is simple.
+This combines an autorouter with interactive design editing, allowing the user to utilize only one tool.
+Switching between the autorouter and the interactive router is simple.
 This increases productivity and reduces design time.

 Eagle is a schematic editor and PCB design tool from AutoDesk.
 The schematic editor includes Spice simulation to test and validate signal integrity.
 Modular design blocks allow the engineer to save and reuse schematic blocks over multiple projects.
 It also has an electronic rule checker to ensure all requirements are met.